jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/how-to-implement-devsecops/index.md

   you can get security assessment services before starting development cycles.
   Together with your team,
-  they can help you define threat models as well as security controls and requirements to implement.
+  they can help you with threat modeling and defining which security controls and requirements to implement.
   But,
   with the help of the former,
   you should immediately start to face the challenge of lack of knowledge.